nuno2125-collab/tEcohabitat-One_Docs/tEcohabitat-One_RequirementsDraft.md

     - Earth Air Tunnel System to regulate temperature
     - Prefer passive systems over mechanical ventilation to maintain air temperature and quality
 - **Open Issues regarding Requirements and Solutions:**
   * See discussions

-### 3.10 Miscellaneous Topics
+### 3.10 Physical security
 - **Requirements:**
-  - The building must have minimal impact on the installation area
-  - Must be resilient to hurricanes and earthquakes
-  - Must be installed in a safe area to prevent floods, earthquakes, tsunamis, etc.
+  - Minimize tripping and falling hazards
+  - Minimize weather-related accidents
+  - Minimize geologically-related accidents
 - **Solutions:**
   * Option A
-    - Structure on posts so wildlife moves freely below and land displacement is minimized
+    - Eliminate stairs and other potential falling hazards
+    - Strategically locate the habitat in areas less prone to natural disasters such as floods, volcanic activity, and tsunamis
+    - Construct infrastructure to be highly resilient to earthquakes and tornadoes
 - **Open Issues regarding Requirements and Solutions:**
   * See discussions

-//////
+### 3.11 Miscellaneous Topics
 - **Requirements:**
   - Design must be modular to save resources in production, installation, and maintenance
 - **Solutions:**